 TLR = Estimate of transmission losses from busbar to end user reported by multi-jurisdictional retail provider.

-CO₂elinked = Annual CO₂e mass emissions recognized by ARB pursuant to linkage under subarticle 12 of the cap-and-trade regulation (MT of CO₂e).
+CO₂elinked = Annual CO₂e mass emissions recognized by CARB pursuant to linkage under subarticle 12 of the Cap-and-Invest Regulation (MT of CO₂e).

 (5) Calculation of Covered Emissions.
-For imported electricity with covered emissions as defined pursuant to section 95102(a), the electric power entity must calculate covered emissions pursuant to the equation in 95852(b)(1)(B) of the cap-and-trade regulation.
+For imported electricity with covered emissions as defined pursuant to section 95102(a), the electric power entity must calculate covered emissions pursuant to the equation in 95852(b)(1)(B) of the Cap-and-Invest Regulation.
 CO₂eRPS_adjustment is calculated based on the following equation:

-CO₂e RPS adjustment = Sum of CO₂ equivalent mass emissions adjustment is calculated using the following equation for electricity generated by each eligible renewable energy resource located outside the State of California and registered with ARB by the reporting entity pursuant to section 95111(g)(1), but not directly delivered as defined pursuant to section 95102(a).
-Electricity included in the RPS adjustment must meet the requirements pursuant to section 95852(b)(4) of the cap-and-trade regulation (MT of CO₂e).

 CO₂eRPS_ adjustment = MWhRPS x EFunsp (MT CO₂e/MWh)

 Where:

+CO₂eRPS_adjustment = Sum of CO₂ equivalent mass emissions adjustment (MT CO2e) is calculated using the preceding equation for electricity generated by each eligible renewable energy resource located outside the State of California and registered with CARB by the reporting entity pursuant to section 95111(g)(1), but not directly delivered as defined pursuant to section 95102(a), less electricity associated with withdrawn RECs reported under section 95111(g)(1)(F)2.
+Electricity and associated RECs included in the RPS adjustment must meet the requirements of section 95852(b)(4) of the Cap-and-Invest Regulation-.

-MWhRPS = Sum of MWh generated by each eligible renewable energy resource located outside of the State of California, registered with ARB pursuant to section 95111(g)(1), and meeting requirements pursuant to section 95852(b)(4) of the cap-and-trade regulation.
+MWhRPS = Sum of MWh generated by each eligible renewable energy resource located outside of the State of California, registered with CARB pursuant to section 95111(g)(1), and meeting requirements pursuant to section 95852(b)(4) of the Cap-and-Invest Regulation minus the sum of MWh associated with RECs withdrawn as reported under section 95111(g)(1)(F)2.

 EFunsp = Default emission factor for unspecified sources calculated consistent with section 95111(b)(1) (MT CO₂e/MWh).